Jake-Olsen/blog/README.md

 This is my Blog/Portfolio Generated with Jekyll using a [Hacker Blog Theme](https://github.com/tocttou/hacker-blog).

+Verication Link to my CCNA Certification <bit.ly/VerifyJAOCCNA2019>